UVVM/UVVM/doc/source/func_cov_pkg_t_coverpoint.rst

 report_config()
 ----------------------------------------------------------------------------------------------------------------------------------
-Prints a report containing the coverpoints's configuration parameters.
+Prints a report containing the coverpoint's configuration parameters.
 The report can also be printed to a separate file by using the file_name parameter.
 To see an example of the generated report click :ref:`here <func_cov_pkg_config_report>`. ::

     report_config(VOID)